 Educating children on finance and getting them engaged in monitoring their savings can help them make better decisions later on.
 It will also help them see the value of long-term savings and investments.

 Whether you are looking to open a Junior ISA for your children or transfer an existing Junior ISA or Child Trust Fund, we’re here to help and provide you with expert financial advice according to your situation.
 Contact our financial advisers in Derby today on 01332 497670, or email us at firstname.lastname@example.org.

-The value of an ISA with St. James’s Place will be directly linked to the performance of the funds selected and the value may fall as well as rise.
-You may get back less than the amount invested.
-An investment in a Stocks and Shares ISA will not provide the same security of capital associated with a Cash ISA.
+The value of an ISA with St. James’s Place will be directly linked to the performance of the funds selected and may fall as well as rise.

 The levels and bases of taxation, and reliefs from taxation, can change at any time and are generally dependent on individual circumstances.